 *CAs can issue SHA-1 certificates to legacy platforms that do not support SHA-2 only for code signing and timestamping certificates.

+**CAs can issue Cross Certificates for Root CAs whose Public Key meets the above requirements in force after the Transition Date with a Root whose Public Key meets the above requirements in force prior to the Transition Date to support Code Signing Certificate validation.

 (2) Timestamp Root, Subordinate CA, and Timestamp Certificates